How is post-traumatic arthritis defined and what causes it?

-Surgical treatment may include debriding ("cleaning out"), reconstructing or replacing the worn out joint surfaces.
-Post-traumatic arthritis progresses as time goes on, the joint surface wearing out further with more use over the years.
+Surgical treatment may include debriding ("cleaning out"), reconstructing, or replacing the worn out joint surfaces.
+Post-traumatic arthritis progresses as time goes on.
+The joint surface wears out further with more use over the years.

 Fortunately, when the nonsurgical treatments are no longer effective, surgical treatment can offer lasting relief.